digitalica/skydivekompasroosweb/README.md

 # Skydive Kompasroos
-Provides an overview what parachutes are suitable (or not), based on experience of the jumper.
-The regulations for assessing the level of experience differ per country.
-A limited number of countries in West-Europe is currently supported.
+Provides an overview what parachutes are suitable (or not), based on experience of the jumper according to the Dutch (KNVvL) regulations.
+The regulations for what parachute can be used differ per country.
+To make the dutch regulations more accessible, this site is available in four languages.

 ---